 1. Lower budget and higher goals

-This is one of most unfortunate digital marketing trends in (post) Covid-19 world
+This is one of the most challenging digital marketing trends in (post) Covid-19 world.

 One way the majority of CMOs at the companies worldwide managed to deal with economic turbulence caused by COVID-19 crisis is by decreasing their annual marketing budgets.
 This is an approach that makes harder to reach marketing goals.